 When we give feedback, there is an intention behind it.
 We either have an intention by design (i.e., to empower the person’s desire to make a specific, self-motivated change, and to preserve an environment of enthusiasm within the team) or an intention by default (usually, to fix what’s wrong or not good enough).

 One intention encourages a person to stay engaged; the other drives home the message that the person is not contributing value.

-Which intention would make you feel more inclined to stay engaged over the long term?
+Which intention would make you feel more inclined to stay motivated and personally invested over the long term?